 a Success on the Line

-Highlights of the work completed during this week's FASTRACK:
+Highlights of the work completed during the second week of the Line FASTRACK:

-- Third Rail Operations - corrected 553 defects and scraped and cleaned 8,755 feet of track under and around the third rail.
+- Third Rail Operations – Cleaned 570 feet under and around the third rail and corrected 16 defects.

 - Google Translate